Atmospheric specific humidity (column/profile)

 CZCS, ERB, LIMS, SAM-II, SAMS, SBUV/TOMS, SMMR, THIR

 A major success factor in the Nimbus Program was the effective 20-year partnership that existed between the government managers and engineers that managed the program and the over 40 industrial companies that built the satellite equipment and instruments.
-Designs met performance requirements, individual element schedules were adhered to without impact to the overall integration schedule, and costs came in at or below the rather slim cost estimates for the challenging deliverables.
+Designs met performance requirements, individual element schedules were adhered to without impact on the overall integration schedule, and costs came in at or below the rather slim cost estimates for the challenging deliverables.

 Two companies were major participants in the Observatory design and development effort.
-The General Electric Corporation in King of Prussia, PA built the spacecraft structure and the attitude control system, integrated the Observatory and conducted the critical, complex environmental testing that validated the Observatory readiness for launch.
+The General Electric Corporation in King of Prussia, PA built the spacecraft structure and the attitude control system integrated the Observatory and conducted the critical, complex environmental testing that validated the Observatory's readiness for launch.
 The RCA Corporation Astro-Electronics Division in East Windsor, NJ built the spacecraft power systems, spacecraft camera systems, spacecraft communication electronics, high data rate tape recorders, the ground RF signal demultiplexers, and the ground system for converting the visible camera electrical signals into film pictures.
 A General Electric team of engineers, technicians, and software programmers operated the Nimbus Control Center for thirty years (Ref.
 2).

 - Earth-centered 3-axis active stabilization control system

 - Slow read-out Vidicon camera (APT system); Local cloud cover